delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 enemy['shoot'](); // it is the same if we access with brackets and call with ().
 ```

 Any function can behave as a method.
-In order to have it act as a method, all we need is **to call it from an object's property.** And, just like any other object property, we can change it at any time:
+In order to have it act as a method, all we need is **to call it from an object's property**.
+And, just like any other object property, we can change it at any time:

 ```js
 enemy.shoot(); // PEW!